fengnawu/econ-199-notes/docs/S1_Introduction.md

 ## Syllabus (6) Prerequisites, Math

-* Economics 1 and calculus.
+* Economics 1 and Calculus.

 * Mathematics is a vital tool for conducting economic analysis.